 Eric DeCamps "Constructing a Theater Show for the Big City" Podcast Interview

 What We'll Explore

-Eric Descamps describes his process of creating an emotional and impactful experience that builds trust, connects emotionally, shares your passions and personality, and communicates with the audience honed through listening over and over to your guests.
+Eric Decamps describes his process of creating an emotional and impactful experience that builds trust, connects emotionally, shares your passions and personality, and communicates with the audience honed through listening over and over to your guests.

 Who is Eric DeCamps?